kirildevops/rsschool-cv/cv.md

 ### Key Skills

 I am an experienced DevOps engineer.

-For the last decade I have been working with different application deployed to different public cloud and private server infrastructure.
-I help to support and maintain production applications written in Java, Javascript, Python, Go and deployed to Serverless, Kubernetes, VMs etc.
+I help to support and maintain production applications written in Java, Javascript, Python, Go running on Serverless, Kubernetes, VMs etc.

+I have writtem a lot of automation scripts, CI/CD pipelines

+For the last decade I have been working with various applications deployed to well-known public cloud and private server infrastructure.

 ## Experience